-The lathe should be mounted on a strong, heavy workbench of enough height so that you do not need to bend your back to perform normal operations.
-Take the necessary precautions when moving the lathe considering its' weight.
-Assistance will be required.
+The lathe should be mounted on a sturdy workbench of enough height so that you do not need to bend your back to perform normal operations.
+The machine is very heavy, so get assistance from another person when moving the machine.

-Ensure the location is adequately lit and that you will not be working in your own shadow.
+Provide adequate overhead lighting so that you will not be working in your own shadow.

-We strongly recommend that the machine is bolted firmly to a strong workbench using the tapped holes used to secure the feet to the lathe.
-This is to provide added stability and consequently, additional safety.
+We strongly recommend that the machine be firmly bolted to a sturdy workbench using the tapped holes used to secure the feet to the lathe.
+This is to provide added stability and consequently, safety.

-To do this, remove the four M6 screws which secure the rubber feet and chip tray to the machine (if already fitted) and discard the feet.
-Drill four M6 clearance holes in a worktop at the dimensions shown in the diagram opposite and with appropriate length M6 bolts or screws, with flat washers, (not supplied) proceed to secure the lathe to the worktop ensuring the chip tray is in place.
+To do this, remove the four M8 screws which secure the rubber feet and chip tray to the machine (if already fitted) and discard the feet.
+Drill four 10mm clearance holes in the bench top at the dimensions shown in the diagram at the right and, with appropriate length M8 bolts or screws with flat washers (not supplied), secure the lathe to the worktop ensuring the chip tray is in place.

-Alternatively, if you do not wish for a permanent installation, you may secure the lathe to a 5/8" thick plywood board with a minimum recommended dimension of 800x300mm, the mounting holes being centralised on the board.
-When the lathe is in use, the board should be clamped to workbench using with 'G' clamps.
+Alternatively, if you do not wish for a permanent installation, you may secure the lathe to a 18mm thick plywood board with a minimum recommended dimension of 800X300mm, the mounting holes being centralized on the board.
+When the lathe is in use, the board should be clamped to workbench using with C-clamps.